bloxstreet/support/docs/mr+-information/training-guide.md

 ### <font color="#C21807">Training Conclusion</font>

 Upon the completion of the training session, there should be no LRs remaining, and only a few HRs should be present.
 It is crucial for all trainers to leave the server once their training duties are fulfilled.
 Nothing else should be happening after training sessions.
 Photos for the Host and Co-Host only are not permitted after training sessions.
-The Host or an SHR should run the command "/e :shutdown Concluded." to shutdown the server.
-Additionally, the Co-Host should send the final group shout and submit the training attendance through a ticket.
+The Co-Host should send the final group shout at this time.